jindalabhinav/machine-learning/parking-lot/README.md

 1. User comes in a car to the entry gate - `User, Car, EntryGate`
 2. There's a parking attendant sitting who hands out a parking ticket - `EntryParkingAttendant, ParkingTicket`
 3. Then the user enters the parking lot where we have different floors - `ParkingLot, Floors`
-4. On each floow we have multiple parking spots, display board, and Payment Counter - `ParkingSpot, DisplayBoard, PaymentCounter`
+4. On each floor we have multiple parking spots, display board, and Payment Counter - `ParkingSpot, DisplayBoard, PaymentCounter`
 5. Then the user proceeds to the Exit Gate where a payment is made and the Invoice is given back - `ExitGate, ExitParkingAttendant, Payment, Invoice`
    * Now it could be possible that we consider just kind of Entry Gate and use it for both Entry and Exit, but that makes it less configurable for the future.
 What if we want some special behavior for the Exit Gate, hence it might be better to maintain different Entities.